 First elected to the bench in 2009, Judge Norm Massry has the experience, dedication, judicial temperament and fairness that the citizens of the Town of Colonie expect and deserve in a Town Justice.
 For over five and a half years, Judge Massry has fairly and efficiently presided over one of the busiest courts in upstate New York, the Colonie Justice Court, hearing over 25,000 cases.

-Norm Massry is a West Point graduate and decorated U.S. Army Aviator.
+Norm Massry is a West Point graduate and a decorated U.S. Army Aviator.
 Norm Massry served our country for more than five years on active duty – flying aerial reconnaissance missions along the Korean De-Militarized Zone (DMZ) and in Iraq during Operation Desert Storm.
-Norm Massry earned a number of commendations and medals, including the Bronze Star and Air Medal, for his service during the Persian Gulf War.
+While on active duty, Norm Massry earned a number of commendations and medals, including the Bronze Star and Air Medal, for his service during the Persian Gulf War.

 While on duty, Judge Massry promptly responds to the needs of the law enforcement community – seven days a week, 24 hours a day.
-As Town Justice, Norm Massry has presided over over 25,000 civil and criminal cases (as well as the occasional wedding ceremony).
-To contact Judge Massry for a wedding, please call the Colonie Justice Court at (518) 783-2737.
-Judge Massry has proven ability to listen to all parties, judge with compassion, and takes the time to understand often complex issues.
+As Town Justice, Norm Massry has presided over over 25,000 civil and criminal cases.
+Judge Massry has the proven ability to listen to all parties, judge with compassion, and takes the time to understand often complex issues.

 Judge Massry continues to provide independence and fairness in the Court, and conducts trials and hearings efficiently, working diligently to apply the law appropriately, and treating all those who appear in Court with impartiality and respect.
 Judge Massry and his court staff work hard to make sure that every person who comes before the bench is treated with dignity and respect, and that the parties receive a fair hearing or trial.